-We moved from a position of seeking better regulation of Scotland's open-net salmon farming to campaigning for an outright ban.
-The Scottish Government's refusal to introduce effective regulation of the salmon farming industry despite two Parliamentary inquiries calling for immediate action has led us to work towards our long-term aim of moving all salmon production into land-based closed containment systems.
-We produced a literature review of the incontrovertible evidence of the threat to wild salmonid populations from sea lice, escapes and pollution produced by open-net farms.
+We continued to campaign for an outright ban of Scotland's open-net salmon farming.
+The Scotlish Government's refusal to introduce effective regulation of the salmon farming industry despite two Parliamentary inquiries calling for immediate action has led us to work towards our long-term aim of moving farmed salmon production into land-based closed containment systems.
+We continued to provide incontrovertible evidence of the threat to wild salmonid populations from sea lice, escapes and pollution produced by open-net farms, including a well-received film, Salmon Shame.
 Our unambiguous stance has been well received by both environmental groups and the general public.